For Chloe Kim, another title, taste of things to come

 “I wish I’d put it down, but at the next contest, hopefully, I’ll be able to do it,” she said.
 “It’s just so hard when you don’t get that much practice.
 But I’m stoked I tried it, and I’m glad I’m walking away in one piece.”

-The year after the Olympics is generally a down year for these athletes — men’s gold and silver medalists Shaun White and Ayumu Hirano didn’t compete here.
-It’s a year geared toward healing, having fun and recharging the batteries.
+Remarkable as the trick itself was that Kim chose to try it now.
+The year after the Olympics is generally a down year for these athletes — a year geared toward healing, having fun and recharging the batteries.
+Men’s gold and silver medalists Shaun White and Ayumu Hirano didn’t compete in Park City.

 Though Kim recently decided to enroll at Princeton next fall , she’s showing no signs of taking a break quite yet.